Salisbury Composite High School: History

 Salisbury was founded in 1953, and had its first graduation in 1954, with 10 teachers and 27 students.
 In 1969, the school moved to its current location and opened a vocational department.

 In February 2019, there was a bomb threat at the school.

 Motto and logo

 Salisbury's motto is "Sail on with Pride and Tradition", represented by the latin phrase Sic Sursum, which means "sail on" (literal Latin translation: "thus upwards").
 The school's logo is a sailing ship above the phrase Sic Sursum.
-The school colours colours are red, black and white, and its various sports teams are known as the Sabres.
+The school colours are red, black and white, and its various sports teams are known as the Sabres.

 Salisbury's crest consists of a red "S" in front of two crossed sabres which "point skywards in a salute to victory."

 Athletics

 Salisbury athletics includes the following sports: